 These, and craft cocktails, steaks, burgers, sandwiches, and of course those oysters, keeps this crossroads restaurant hopping.

-In the same complex, find a small upscale Ludwig’s Village Market (with Market Café opening soon), perfect for provisioning and picnics.
-A few doors down, Eleanor Russell Gift Shop – in case you’re hunting for the perfect unique hostess, wedding, or baby gift.
+In the same complex, find a small upscale Ludwig’s Village Market perfect for provisioning and picnics.
+A few doors down is Eleanor Russell Gift Shop – in case you’re hunting for the perfect unique hostess, wedding, or baby gift.
 Owner Lori Musson, who has a penchant for dogs and equestrian themed items, named her store after her grandparents, Eleanor and Russ.

-EAT: Restaurant Alba, Malvern.
-Chef Sean Weinberg, a James Beard darling, dedicated to high quality, locally produced foods, opened up this big city caliber eatery in the blink-and-you’ll-miss-it town of Malvern a few years ago and the great reviews are never ending.
-Go local for the Wood Grilled PA Trout, Arugula, Pickled Onions, Almonds and Pesto ($20), or small bites with 5 inventive Bruchettes for $17.
+Chef Sean Weinberg, a James Beard darling, dedicated to high quality, locally produced foods, opened up this big city caliber eatery in the blink-and-you’ll-miss-it town of Malvern years ago, And the great reviews are never ending.

 Hotels In Chester County PA

-STAY: Desmond Hotel, Malvern.
-Though the hotel itself is sized for a corporate clientele, rooms at the Desmond are nevertheless charming, with four-poster canopy beds and Federalist furniture.
-Three on-site restaurants assure that you’ll find something as casual or as fine as you’d like, and in fact, the service and dishes in the in-house Fork & Bottle are very fine indeed.
+Though the hotel itself is sized for a corporate clientele, rooms at the Desmond (A Hilton flagged hotel) are nevertheless charming.
+Some rooms sport four-poster canopy beds and Federalist furniture.
+Three on-site restaurants assure that you’ll find something as casual or as fine as you’d like.
+And in fact, the service and dishes in the in-house Fork & Bottle are very fine indeed.
 Rooms and suites from $169-$289.